Features

 This means you need around 235 square feet for 100 chickens.

 As a rule, the width of the house should not exceed 9 metres when only natural ventilation is used to avoid suffocating the birds.
-The length can span as many metres as necessary depending on the number of chicken to be kept, and the space available.
+The length can span as many metres as necessary depending on the number of chickens to be kept, and the space available.

-On matters height, ensure that your structure is at least 2 metres tall to allow for easy access – without stooping.
+On matters of height, ensure that your structure is at least 2 metres tall to allow for easy access – without stooping.
 This height is also vital in ensuring better circulation of air.

 For flooring, consider a concrete floor for easy cleaning.
 Alternatively, sand can be used, but ensure to place wire netting under and around the floor to deter predators.